 Internal exclusions may be given by any member of senior staff.
-This sanction can be appropriately used where a pupil's behaviour in lessons is defiant, rude and abusive thus negatively impacting on the learning of others and undermining the teachers authority and ability to maintain good order.
-Pupils on internal exclusion will be restricted to a quiet room where they will be supervised by staff and supported to reflect on their behaviour.
+This consequence can be appropriately used where a pupil's behaviour in lessons is defiant, rude and abusive thus negatively impacting on the learning of others and undermining the teacher's authority and ability to maintain good order.
+Pupils on internal exclusion will work in a different room from their class where they will be supervised by staff and supported to reflect on their behaviour.
 Pupils on internal exclusion will not be allowed to mix with their peers during breaks or lunchtimes for the duration of the exclusion.